stencila/website/src/blog/2018-11-20-stencila-binder/index.md

 author: Daniel Nüst, Institute for Geoinformatics at the University of Münster, Germany
 date: 20 November 2018
 abstract: |
+          Binder has now first class Stencila support.
+You can launch any Stencila project directly in Binder.
+          This blog post tells the whole story.
 image: 2018-11_nbstencilaproxy-screenshot-button.png
 ---

 _This article reports on a project, integrating Stencila and Binder, which started at the eLife Innovation Sprint 2018.
-It is cross posted on multiple blogs such as ([eLife Labs](https://elifesciences.org/labs/d42fe2b9/integrating-binder-and-stencila-the-building-blocks-to-increased-open-communication-and-transparency)), and we welcome comments and feedback on any of them!_
+It has been cross-posted on multiple blogs such as [eLife Labs](https://elifesciences.org/labs/d42fe2b9/integrating-binder-and-stencila-the-building-blocks-to-increased-open-communication-and-transparency).
+We welcome comments and feedback on any of them!_

 [eLife](https://elifesciences.org/), an open science journal published by the non-profit organisation eLife Sciences Publications from the UK, hosted the first [eLife Innovation Sprint 2018](https://elifesciences.org/labs/bdd4c9aa/elife-innovation-sprint-2018-project-roundup) as part of their [Innovation Initiative](https://elifesciences.org/about/innovation) in Cambridge, UK:
 _"[..] a two-day gathering of 62 researchers, designers, developers, technologists, science communicators and more, with the goal of developing prototypes of innovations that bring cutting-edge technology to open research communication."_